 I hope you like the party!
 If you’d like to recreate this for you daughter, please consider my easy-peasy Dress-Up Party Plan.

-- Party Styling and Party Plan and Party Kit: Double the Fun Parties
+- Party Styling and Party Plan: The Party Teacher

 - Photography: Viridian Images Photography